Although some fall over in the sack race in their attempt to be first to cross the finish line,

 the participants keep smiling.
 (JP/Ahmad Syam)

-The Jakarta Post, August 12,2007
+________________________________________The Jakarta Post, August 12,2007

 Ahmad Syam, Contributor, Canberra